gpokhark/Udacity_Cpp_Chapters/4_Memory_Management/3_03_Call_by_Value_and_Reference/README.md

 An additional advantage of passing variables by reference is the possibility to modify several variables.
 When using the function return value for such a purpose, returning several variables is usually very cumbersome.

 Your task here is to create a function `AddFive` that modifies the `int` input variable by adding 5 and modifies the `bool` input variable to be `true`.
 In the code to the right you will find the function call in `main()`.

+# Pointers vs. References
+As we have seen in the examples above, the use of pointers and references to directly manipulate function arguments in a memory-effective way is very similar.
+Let us compare the two methods in the code on the right.

+As can be seen, pointer and reference are both implemented by using a memory address.
+In the case of `AddFour` the caller does not even realize that `val` might be modified while with `AddSix`, the reference to `val` has to be explicitly written by using `&`.

+If passing by value needs to be avoided, both pointers and references are a way to achieve this.
+The following selection of properties contrasts the two methods so it will be easier to decide which to use from the perspective of the use-case at hand:

+* Pointers can be declared without initialization.
+This means we can pass an uninitialized pointer to a function who then internally performs the initialization for us.

+* Pointers can be reassigned to another memory block on the heap.

+* References are usually easier to use (depending on the expertise level of the programmer).
+Sometimes however, if a third-party function is used without properly looking at the parameter definition, it might go unnoticed that a value has been modified.